markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## Notes
-This `String` property is provided for conveinience to module users. thjis can be used to store session information, a description, a ticket ID, or whatever information the module user may deem valuable to associate with the Access Token.
+This `String` property is provided for convenience to module users. this can be used to store session information, a description, a ticket ID, or whatever information the module user may deem valuable to associate with the Access Token.

 ```yaml
 Name: Notes